Guide juridique

 Functioning of SECAL

 SECAL intervenes when the debtor parent does not pay the child support decided by the court.
 According to Article 1322bis of the Judicial Code, the creditor parent can request SECAL's assistance if the child support payment is more than two months overdue.
-SECAL can advance unpaid amounts up to a ceiling of 175 euros per month per child, which provides temporary support to the creditor parent while initiating steps to recover the amounts due from the debtor.
+SECAL can advance unpaid amounts up to a ceiling of 175 euros per month per child, which is indexed annually to account for inflation.
+This advance provides temporary support to the creditor parent while initiating steps to recover the amounts due from the debtor.

 Conditions for Intervention